makariosm/makariosm.github.io/README.md

 Welcome to my personal website!
 This space is where I share my journey, experiences, and projects.
 Whether you’re here to learn more about my work, my hobbies, or just to say hello, I’m glad you stopped by.

 ## About Me
-I’m [Your Name], a [your profession/field, e.g., software engineer, robotics enthusiast, etc.] with a passion for [highlight your main interest or expertise, e.g., problem-solving, technology, soccer, etc.].
-I’m currently working on [briefly describe your current projects or endeavors].
+I’m Makarios Mansour, an aspiring software engineer and robotics enthusiast.
+I’m currently working on a hazzat generator for different coptic hymns.

-In my spare time, you can find me [mention some hobbies, like skiing, soccer, robotics, etc.].
+In my spare time, you can find me skiing, playing soccer, or doing robotics competitions.

 ## Projects
 Here, I’ll showcase some of the projects I’m currently working on or have worked on in the past.
 Feel free to check them out:

-- **[Project Name]**: [Short description of the project and its purpose]
-- **[Project Name]**: [Short description of the project and its purpose]
-- **[Project Name]**: [Short description of the project and its purpose]

-## Hobbies & Interests
-When I’m not coding or working on projects, I enjoy [briefly mention some hobbies, like playing soccer, skiing, or robotics].
-These activities keep me balanced and fuel my creativity.
+- **Reversi**: A fun, interactive game!
+The aim of the game is to capture more discs than your opponent.
+There are options for grid types as well as single-player and two-player modes.
+- **Klondike**: A spin-off of the classic Solitaire game!
+For the default game-mode the same rules apply as for normal Solitaire.
+However, there are other versions of the game available with different sets of rules.
+- **This Personal Website**: This is the source code for my personal website

 ## Get in Touch
-Feel free to reach out to me via [email, LinkedIn, etc.].
+Feel free to reach out to me.
 I’m always open to new opportunities, collaborations, or just a friendly chat!